GAIR-NLP/weak-to-strong-reasoning/README.md

    - Generate sampling data with temperature=1.0.
    - Use `construct_paired_data_gsm8k` and `construct_paired_data_math` functions to create paired data.

+For OlympicArena, please use [judge.py](https://github.com/GAIR-NLP/OlympicArena/blob/main/code/judge.py) in the OlympicArena repository to judge the consistency of two given responses and modify the constructing training data code accordingly.

 ### Training Process

 We employ LLaMA-Factory for all model training:
 - v0.5.0 for supervised fine-tuning and DPO
 - v0.6.2 for ORPO support

 All training data and `dataset_info.json` are provided in `data/llama_factory`.
 For detailed training instructions, please refer to the [LLaMA-Factory repository](https://github.com/hiyouga/LLaMA-Factory/tree/main).
+There are two arguments worth noting, we use a new `vanilla` template without any specified formats, and we train on `q_proj,v_proj,k_proj,o_proj,gate_proj,up_proj,down_proj` as the `lora_target`.

 ## 🥳Citation
 If you find our work useful, please cite our paper: